spatialthoughts/courses/docs/python-remote-sensing-output/time_series_processing_xee.md

 Now we have an ImageCollection that we want to get it as a XArray Dataset.
 We define the region of interest and extract the ImageCollection using the 'ee' engine.

+`scale` in XEE behaves differently than in GEE API.
+The value of the `scale` is in the units of the CRS.
+So to get the data at 10 meters resolution, we must also specify a CRS that has the unit of meters.

 ```python
 ds = xarray.open_dataset(